June 16 – 18, 2023

 Experience 850 hp Trans Am cars, classic Corvettes, Alfas, Porsches, Historic F.1 and Indy cars racing on this legendary track.
 Indianapolis SpeedTour provides the opportunity to get up close to celebrated drivers, legendary race cars and much more.
 The SpeedTour is an event for the whole family so join us for the full weekend; one day won’t be enough!
-Indianapolis SpeedTour will feature racers and cars from Trans Am, Sportscar Vintage Racing (SVRA), International GT (IGT), and the wildly popular new VROC races.
+Indianapolis SpeedTour will feature racers and cars from Trans Am, Sportscar Vintage Racing (SVRA), and more.

 Open to all classic, vintage, exotic and collector cars of interest, you are invited to display your car at some of the greatest historic race tracks in the country and take part in the popular “Last Lap” tour around the track in your show car.

 The Sportscar Vintage Racing Association (SVRA) is the largest and one of the oldest Vintage racing organizations in the United States.
 Historic racing cars, restored to original racing specs with modern safety equipment for driver protection, compete on historic race tracks.

 America's Road Racing Series - The Trans Am Series presented by Pirelli offers a feast for the eyes and ears with races featuring 70+ grids populated by Mustangs, Camaros, Challengers and Corvettes in four classes, TA, TA2, SGT and GT.

 In addition to seeing some the world's most exciting race cars drive on this historic track, full access to the paddock area and garages is given to SpeedTour spectators... unlike the typical motorsport event.
 See all the vehicles up close and be a part of the excitement!

 A stroll through vendor row offers everything from tee shirts, safety equipment, jewelry, vintage posters and memorabilia to the hard to find parts.